scality/Zenko/tests/ctst/HOW_TO_WRITE_TESTS.md

   for unit or functional testing, but in integration tests, prefer using relative checks.
 - As a last resort, we might have a dedicated test suite.

+Note: `@Exclusive` (see **Rule #3**) is an exception — it is reserved for scenarios that mutate cluster-wide state (location creation, overlay changes) and cannot be made idempotent because the operator reconciliation affects all running pods.
+Use it sparingly.

 ## 5. Focus on validating features.